michaelmcandrew/civicrm-user-guide-gitbook/civic-engagement/set-up.md

 Set-up
 ======

-This chapter describes how to install CiviEngage and gives suggestions on how to use the custom field sets and profiles that it includes.
+This chapter describes how to enable CiviEngage and gives suggestions on how to use the custom field sets and profiles that it includes.

-Installing CiviEngage
+Enabling CiviEngage
 ---------------------

-To install CiviEngage, which is a Drupal module, you will need Drupal Adminstrator permissions to:
+CiviEngage is automatically installed as a Drupal module when you install CiviCRM, so you only need to "turn it on".
+You will need Drupal Adminstrator permissions to:

 -   enable the CiviEngage component within the CiviCRM module in Drupal
 -   update the Permissions for the Adminstrator role to access